Tag Archives: sdcc

 Eligibility: Any comic, graphic novel/album, or comics-related periodical/book shipped to retailers or bookstores or first made available online in the U.S. between January 1, 2025 and December 31, 2025 is eligible.
 Publications must not be more than 50 percent reprint material (except in the graphic album– reprint and archival categories); international material published for the first time in English the United States in 2025 is eligible.

-So, congrats to whatever system that was trained on the hard work Fletcher Hanks and your Eisner nomination!
+So, congrats to whatever system that was trained on the hard work of Fletcher Hanks and your Eisner nomination!

 Below is the page in question.